OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Date and Time: The user can clearly see the latest date and time when the app was used.
 - Location: The user can clearly identify the lastest locations where the app was used.

-The application can provide a push notification after each sensitive activity within the application.
+The application can provide a list of activities history which will be updated after each sensitive activity within the application.
 The choice of which activities to audit needs to be done for each application based on the data it handles and the level of security risk the team is willing to have.
 Below is a list of common sensitive activies that are usually audited:

 - Login attempts
 - Password changes
 - PII changes (name, email address, telephone number, etc.)
 - Sensitive activities (purchase, accessing important ressources, etc.)
+- Consent to Terms & Conditions

 Paid content requires special care, and additional meta-information (e.g., operation Cost, credit, etc.) might be used to ensure user's knowledge about the whole operation's parameters.

+In addition and to ensure non-repudiation, actions (E.g. payed content access, given consent to T&Cs, etc.) should be signed when necessary to be sure that these actions are being performed by the exact user.

 In all cases, you should verify whether different devices are detected correctly.
 Therefore, the binding of the application to the actual device should be tested.
 In iOS, a developer can use `identifierForVendor`, which is related to the bundle ID: the moment you change a bundle ID, the method will return a different value.
 When the app is ran for the first time, make sure you store the value returned by `identifierForVendor` to the KeyChain, so that changes to it can be detected at an early stage.